vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

  * This is where we run actual applications and they are expected to be living forever (continuously)

 #### Demonstration Init Containers:
-* [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/Pods/initcontainerdemo.yml) for initcontianers manifest/yml files
+* [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/Pods/initcontainerdemo.yml) for init contianers manifest/yml files

 ![Preview](./Images/k8s37.png)